lightbug-io/docs/apps/cloud/device-settings/sharing.md

 ## The shared map

-By defalt the shared map will look something like this:
+By default the shared map will look something like this:

 ![](https://i.imgur.com/78Eg5kP.png)